 The Innovation Hub is active through an extensive stakeholder network, including policymakers, experts, and research institutes, primarily through Public-Private Partnerships (PPPs).
 The Innovation Hub has joined the European Commission’s SPIRE (Sustainable Process Industry Resource and Energy Efficiency) platform, bringing together eight sectors of the process industry seeking innovative technologies to improve resource and energy efficiency.

 In 2019, the Innovation Hub intensified its communication activities through the circulation of an Innovation newsletter, to inform about its main activities in addition to innovation stories from its members and news on related projects, events, and proposals.

 Additionally, the Innovation Hub has joined the Erasmus+ Project “Skills Alliance for Industrial Symbiosis – a cross-sectoral Blueprint for a Sustainable Process Industry (SPIRE-SAIS)”.
 This project aims to develop an industry-driven and proactive skills strategy that will assist the wider implementation and exploitation of industrial symbiosis and energy efficiency across the energy-intensive industrial sectors represented in SPIRE: chemicals, steel, engineering, non-ferrous metals, minerals, water, cement, and ceramics.

-The Innovation Hub has also enabled the redeployment of the ALUSELECT database, managed by MATPLUS and now available after free registration.
-ALUSELECT, was developed more than 10 years ago, contains numerous information and data about the properties, applications and processability of 35 wrought aluminium alloys and 12 cast alloys.
-Thanks to this platform, the user will have access to a user-friendly and modern interface for selecting alloys and searching properties.
+The Innovation Hub has enabled the redeployment of the aluSELECT database, by MATPLUS company.
+AluSELECT, is freely accessible after registration.
+Currently, it contains numerous information and data about the properties, applications and processability of 35 wrought aluminium alloys and 12 cast alloys which are accessible through a user-friendly and modern multi-criteria search and selection interface.